-The DI has a thorough understanding of regulatory requirements and leads a committed, cohesive and informed team.
+The DI leads a committed and motivated team undertaking scientific and clinical work which significantly impacts on the care of patients with typically very acute illness.
 Staff at the establishment work collaboratively across clinical and laboratory areas.
-They demonstrate a strong commitment to meeting HTA requirements and to the on-going development of a culture of continuous improvement.
+They demonstrate a clear commitment to meeting HTA requirements and to the on-going development of a culture of continuous improvement.
+The senior level appointment of a Quality Director for the new GMP facility is fully endorsed by the HTA and will potentially further develop a robust Quality Management System (QMS) and provide support to existing staff who are managing systems and processes relating to issues of quality.

-Environmental monitoring data indicate that the specifications relating to the design and build of facilities have resulted in clean rooms which can routinely meet operational requirements of microbiological and particulate control.
+Environmental monitoring data indicate that the specifications relating to the design and build of the existing facilities have resulted in an existing clean room which can routinely meet operational requirements of microbiological and viable particulate control.

-A number of areas of strength and good practice were seen.
-For example: a detailed and extensive set of validation reports exist for both equipment and critical processing steps; robust traceability within the SCL for samples in cryopreservation and also the audit trail from the apheresis suite (internally) and external sources, e.g. other HTA-licensed establishments.
-This was supported by 100% traceability for selected samples.
-The Quality Manual is well considered and constructed and is underpinned by an effective Quality Management System.
+Areas of strength and good practice were seen.
+For example: a detailed and extensive set of validation reports exist for both equipment and critical processing steps; robust traceability within the King's CIU for samples in cryopreservation and also the audit trail from clinical records and paperwork related to external establishments procuring relevant material on behalf of the Unit.
+The Quality Manual is generally well considered and constructed and is underpinned by an effective QMS.